reefgenomics/CBASSED50/README.md

 ### Demo File

-To get started download [CBASSED50_tutorial.qmd](CBASSED50_tutorial.qmd).
+Download [CBASSED50_tutorial.qmd](CBASSED50_tutorial.qmd).
 GitHub allows you to do this directly from the web interface:

 <p align="center">